winkelict/TinyATCommandParser/README.md

 The only catch of this approach is that the input string gets **mangled** so after parsing the input char array/string cannot be used anymore.
 Generally this is not a problem when parsing AT commands.

-Note: it will only mangle the input char array up to, and including, the string found or (assume) completely when nothing found.
+Note: it will only mangle the input char array up to, and including, the string found or (assume) completely when nothing is found.

+You can find the exact same code of the following chapters in the example INO file: ATCommandParse

 ### Single parameter or text-body line

 1. Get a parameter of a command (getResponseValue)
-2. Check if command has a certain parameter value (hasResponseValue), can always be used instead of the get[] version.
+2. Check if the command has a certain parameter value (hasResponseValue), and can always be used instead of the get[] version.

 ![simple](https://user-images.githubusercontent.com/98483683/151663443-f6113f71-6c17-44b6-b0ee-9647e77bbf96.png)

+*Each function call matches a color, found values and positions searched on are underlined with this color*

 ### Two parameters
 1. Get a parameter of a command and use an extra search criteria on another parameter or text body line